elzaksspro/docs/README.md

 FileSender is released under the [BSD license](http://opensource.org/licenses/BSD-3-Clause).
 It is open source software and available for free.

 ## Availability and download
-The latest production release is [1.6.1, released on December 30th 2015](/wiki/show/file_sender/Release_1-6-1).
-The previous major release [1.5, released on March 3rd 2013](/wiki/show/file_sender/Release_1-5) is still supported.
-Releases [1.1.1, released on May 31st 2012](/wiki/show/file_sender/Release_1-1-1) using a Flash based UI for large uploads and [1.0.1, released on 18 May 2011](/wiki/show/file_sender/Release_1-0-1) using the deprecated Gears plugin are not supported anymore.
-Visit the [Download page](/wiki/show/file_sender/Download) for details about the general availability of the FileSender software.
+The latest production release is [1.6.1, released on December 30th 2015](https://app.assembla.com/wiki/show/file_sender/Release_1-6-1).
+The previous major release [1.5, released on March 3rd 2013](https://app.assembla.com/wiki/show/file_sender/Release_1-5) is still supported.
+Releases [1.1.1, released on May 31st 2012](https://app.assembla.com/wiki/show/file_sender/Release_1-1-1) using a Flash based UI for large uploads and [1.0.1, released on 18 May 2011](https://app.assembla.com/wiki/show/file_sender/Release_1-0-1) using the deprecated Gears plugin are not supported anymore.
+Visit the [Download page](https://app.assembla.com/wiki/show/file_sender/Download) for details about the general availability of the FileSender software.

 ## Development status
 The version currently under development is version 2.0.
 The alpha version can be installed from Git, see [the documentation for 2.0](v2.0/install/README.md) for details.
-Check the [Release Schedule](/wiki/show/file_sender/Release_Schedule) for the planning.
+Check the [Release Schedule](https://app.assembla.com/wiki/show/file_sender/Release_Schedule) for the planning.

 ## Blog
-The FileSender project has a [[Blog and News|Blog]], where news and status updates are posted.
+The FileSender project has a [Blog](https://app.assembla.com/spaces/file_sender/wiki/Blog_and_News), where news and status updates are posted.

 ## Mailing Lists
 The FileSender project uses a number of mailinglists to support people deploying FileSender software and to coordinate development.
-Please go to the [[Support and Mailinglists]] page and subscribe yourself to those lists relevant for you.
+Please go to the [Support and Mailinglists](https://app.assembla.com/wiki/show/file_sender/Support_and_Mailinglists) page and subscribe yourself to those lists relevant for you.

 ## Feature Requests
-Go to [[Feature requests]] if you have a feature you would like to see added to FileSender.
+Go to [Feature requests](https://app.assembla.com/wiki/show/file_sender/Feature_requests) if you have a feature you would like to see added to FileSender.

 ## Features
-A snapshot of features for the latest 1.6(.x) release is located at [[Features]].
-A snapshot of features for the previous 1.1(.x) release is located at [[Features_v1-1]].
+A snapshot of features for the latest 1.6(.x) release is located at [Features](https://app.assembla.com/wiki/show/file_sender/Features).
+A snapshot of features for the previous 1.1(.x) release is located at [Features_v1-1](https://app.assembla.com/wiki/show/file_sender/Features_v1-1).

 * light-weight server footprint, optimized for least possible dependencies
 * share arbitrarily large files from standard desktop environments, no client-side deployment required